YWebCA/ywca-chapter04/generators/app/templates/_README.md

 This exercise corresponds to [this section of the text](http://eloquentjavascript.net/04_data.html#h_mT4YQfwHp6).

 1. Create a function called `strings`.

 2.  `strings` will receive a string.

 3. The string will contain the characters `'fnord'` once or twice.

-4. When there are two `'fnord'`s, return the string that is all the character inbetween them.
+4. When there are two `'fnord'`s, return the string that is all the characters in between them.

 5. When there is one `'fnord'`, return the string that is all the characters after it.

 <br / >